amehat/cucumber-typescript-nestjs/README.md

 List of branches:

 - `cucumber-js` : Simple implementation of cucumber with node js in javascript
-- `cucumber-nestjs` : Cucumber with nestjs (typescript) without any other library
+- `cucumber-nestjs` : Cucumber with nestjs (typescript) without any other library.

+    If we change the code so that it is deliberately false, the test remains valid.
+It is not a good thing.